daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 # Access a remote server from a mobile phone via WireGuard

 ## Introduction
-I self-host a few apps on my home network, using a small single-board computer as my server.
+I self-host a few apps on my home network and needed a way to access those apps remotely.

-Until recently, I was only able to access my self-hosted apps at home on my home network.
-That limitation caused me a few problems.

-For example, one of the apps I self-host is [Actual](https://actualbudget.org/), an open-source budgeting app that totally changed the way I manage my personal finances.
-I love Actual, and I love the idea of keeping my financial data on my home network away from prying eyes.
-However, my inability to access Actual remotely meant I couldn't update my budget or add transactions without being at home.
-Annoying!

 My solution?
 Use [WireGuard](https://www.wireguard.com/) to create a secure <abbr title="Virtual Private Network">VPN</abbr> tunnel to my home server, allowing me to access my self-hosted apps from anywhere.

-## Requirements
 This article describes how to create a bare-bones WireGuard setup that satisfies my basic requirements:
 - I need access to resources on a single server.
 I don't need to access anything else on my home network or on the internet through the tunnel.
 - I must be able to use my phone as the "client" to access the server.